-During 2019 calendar year, District staff evaluated over 100 applications for projects subject to Rule 210.1 (NSR); the majority of these projects had no significant impact on facility toxic air contaminant (TAC) emissions.
+During 2020 calendar year, District staff evaluated over 85 applications for projects subject to Rule 210.1 (NSR); the majority of these projects had no significant impact on facility toxic air contaminant (TAC) emissions.
 Some of the most frequent projects with potentially significant toxic emissions are facilities proposing to install diesel piston engines.
 Although diesel engines are generally considered an insignificant criteria pollutant emissions source, it was determined by ARB that diesel exhaust presents a significant carcinogenic and non-carcinogenic health risk due to diesel particulate matter (DPM) emissions.
 All permitted diesel engines have a carcinogenic risk of less than 10 in 1 million and a non-carcinogenic hazard index of less than 1.0.
-Natural gas and liquefied petroleum gas (LPG) fired engines emit significantly less TAC.
-A summary of internal combustion engines permitted during calendar year 2019 is listed in Table 3; these do not include agricultural engine registrations.
+Natural gas and liquefied petroleum gas (LPG) fired engines emit significantly less TAC and also yielded carcinogenic risk of less than 10 in 1 million and a non-carcinogenic hazard index of less than 1.0.
+A summary of the number of internal combustion engines permitted during calendar year 2020 is listed in Table 3; these do not include agricultural engine registrations.